Do you have joint legal custody? Do you really know what it means?

 Always make sure you are professional, calm and non-threatening.
 You have a court order for joint legal custody, right?
 Then there is no reason to get aggressive.
 Just stick to the facts.

 Step 3 – Court intervention

 Got questions?
 That’s why we are here.
-For those matters in Orange County, California, we offer an initial, affordable strategy session to discuss your specific case and questions.
+We offer an initial, affordable strategy session to discuss your specific case and questions.
+Our firm represents clients in Orange County, Los Angeles and each of the other five Southern California courts.
 Contact our experienced child custody attorneys today.